Izanagi and Izanami: Creation, Death, and the Birth of the Japanese Gods

 🕯️ Izanagi’s Journey to the Land of the Dead

-He found Izanami seated in darkness, her voice distant and cold.
-She warned him not to look upon her, for she had already eaten the food of the underworld.
+As Izanagi navigated through the shadows, he eventually found Izanami seated in a desolate corner, her voice eerily distant and cold.
+She warned him sternly not to gaze upon her, revealing that she had already consumed the food of the underworld, thus binding her soul eternally to this realm.

 💀 The Horror Revealed